Houses of the Holy: Release and reception

 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau appraised Houses of the Holy favourably.
 While mocking the solemnity of "No Quarter" and finding some tracks derivative of previous albums, he found side one "solid led" with "sprung rhythm" and a "James Brown tribute/parody/ripoff" in "The Crunge" that complements the second side's "two amazing, well, dance tracks" in "Dancing Days"'s "transmogrified shuffle" and the reggae of "D'yer Mak'er".
 "Throughout the record, the band's playing is excellent," wrote AllMusic's Stephen Thomas Erlewine, "making the eclecticism of Page and Robert Plant's songwriting sound coherent and natural."

 In 2003, Rolling Stone ranked it at number 149 on the magazine's list of the "500 Greatest Albums of All Time."
 It was re-ranked at number 148 in a 2012 revised list, and re-ranked at number 278 in 2020.
+In 1991, Chuck Eddy ranked Houses of the Holy 45th in his book of the 500 best heavy metal albums, writing that as with "the Byrds in the sixties and college radio in the eighties", the band "forfeit hookage for janglage".
+He noted that despite fans of the band's "lead mode" being critical of the funk and reggae excursions, "fun" songs like those and "Dancing Days" mark the album's best material, highlighting Bonham's great steel drum-esque sounds on "D'yer Maker", as well as praising "The Rain Song" for being "my kinda new age".